-Open Doors – A Promising Coordinated System Serving Trafficked and Exploited Victims
+Open Doors – A Promising Coordinated System Serving Commercially Sexually Trafficked and Exploited Victims

-Adapting Nationwide Promising Practices for Use in Florida
+Adapting Nationwide Promising Practice for Use in Florida

 Improved Outcomes and Processes for Sexually Trafficked and Exploited Victims

-Voices for Florida will serve as the Coordinating System Administrator and Innovator for Open Doors.
-In this role, VFF will design and promote effective systems to harness research-based knowledge in support of the treatment and care of sexually exploited children and young adults.
-Voices will:
+Voices for Florida serves as the Coordinating System Administrator and Innovator for Open Doors.
+In this role, VFF designs and promotes effective systems to harness research-based knowledge in support of the treatment and care of sexually exploited children and young adults.
+Voices is responsible for:

-- develop common goals, and uniform protocols, training and education requirements among stakeholders
+- developing common goals, and uniform protocols, training and education requirements among stakeholders

-- measure key youth, program and system outcomes
+- measuring key youth, program and system outcomes

-- provide program and policy guidance and highlight gaps
+- providing program and policy guidance and highlight gaps

-It is anticipated that Open Doors will launch in five Florida regions in 2017 and 2018: Northeast Florida (Nassau, Duval, St. Johns, Bakers, Clay); Big Bend (Leon); Central Florida (Orange, Osceola); Southwest Florida (Collier, Lee); and the Suncoast (Hillsborough, Manatee, Sarasota).
+Beginning as early as May 1, 2017 Open Doors will serve five Florida regions: Northeast Florida (Nassau, Duval, St. Johns, Bakers, Clay); Big Bend (Leon); Central Florida (Orange, Osceola); Southwest Florida (Collier, Lee); and the Suncoast (Hillsborough, Manatee, Sarasota).

-An initial general revenue appropriation was secured for Open Doors from the 2016 Florida Legislature.
-Additional funding and public-private partnerships are currently being sought to sustain and expand services throughout Florida.
+Open Doors is funded through federal (VOCA), state and private dollars.
+Additional funding and public-private partnerships are currently being sought to sustain and expand services throughout Florida